 It is nearly unthinkable to visit the UK without popping over to London and seeing a few sites.
-However, it is very difficult to choose – so many sites and so little time.
+However, it is very difficult to choose – so many sites and so little time, even though I know many people have their favourites (just like people’s favourite online promotion is bwin bónus de boas-vindas).
 It doesn’t help that some of the finest attractions are sought after by tourists from all over the world and the queues and the wait times are usually horrendous.
 Here are six attractions you absolutely must see the next time you visit London.

 One of the places you can visit is the home of the Queen.
 The only areas off-limits are those that are her private quarters.
 I have to warn you not to try and provoke the guards, as this played-out tradition has had negative repercussions on the image of the guards and the palace.
 Besides, they are now allowed to move.
 There are paintings by Reuben and Rembrandt and you can even enjoy an audio guide as your fateful companion as you explore one of the most important buildings in the UK.
 As there are very few public restrooms available, you may want to go before you go – some tours can last upwards of two hours.

 Arguably the most famous bridge in the world, Tower Bridge has been open since 1894.
 You can go inside the bridge and examine the interior while learning a lot about its history.
 The bridge is raised around 850 times a year.
 If you really want to have a bit of an adventure, you can walk across its glass floor high above the Thames and soak in the beauty of the city.